 Furthermore, in the aftermath of 9/11, it enabled the DHS to enhance and develop this solution, seamlessly supporting the evolution from US-VISIT to IDENT.

 This uniquely powerful database is still built around Thales Cogent industry-leading ABIS technology.

-Furthermore, its long history at the heart of the government's fight to combine easier transit for legitimate travellers with water-tight defence against attempts at illegal entry highlights the outstanding flexibility it offers to cope with a fast-changing environment.
+Furthermore, its long history at the heart of the government's fight to combine easier transit for legitimate travelers with water-tight defense against illegal entry attempts highlights the outstanding flexibility it offers to cope with a fast-changing environment.

 If you'd like to find out more about Thales' biometric entry-exit tracking systems and AFIS/ABIS solutions in particular, please get in touch with us.